Toyota launches app-controlled car-sharing in Honolulu

 ADVERTISING

-Toyota Motor Corp. launched a Honolulu car-sharing service today that allows customers to use smartphones to unlock and start cars for rent by the hour or day.
+Toyota Motor Corp. launched a car-sharing service in Honolulu on Tuesday that allows customers to use smartphones to unlock and start cars for rent by the hour or day.
 It’s the latest service offered by an automaker that competes with ride-hailing and rental-car companies.

-The service is called Hui, pronounced “hooey,” which means “group” in Hawaiian.
-Developed with local distributor Servco Pacific Inc., it uses a Toyota platform that tracks and analyzes who uses car-sharing and when.
+The service is called Hui and was developed with local distributor Servco Pacific Inc. It uses a Toyota platform that tracks and analyzes who uses car-sharing and when.
 Toyota says it will use the data to better manage its supply of cars.

-Wedged between ocean and mountains, Honolulu is the midst of a building boom, and car-sharing has been suggested as a way to ease congestion, though results thus far have been mixed.
+Car-sharing has been suggested as a way to alleviate traffic congestion in Honolulu.

-Servco CEO Mark Fukunaga told reporters on a conference call that he expects the service to expand throughout the state of Hawaii and eventually to the dealerships his company owns in Australia.
+Servco CEO Mark Fukunaga told reporters on a conference call that he expects the service to expand throughout Hawaii and eventually to the dealerships his company owns in Australia.

 Hicks hinted at broader car-sharing efforts for Toyota but provided no details: “Hui is just the beginning for us.”